 The most recent statistics from the Centers for Disease Control and Prevention (CDC) show that almost half (47.2%) of all Americans above the age of 30 have periodontal disease; that’s over 64 million people.
 Periodontal disease is more common in men than in women (56.4% vs 38.4%), those living below the federal poverty level (65.4%), those with less than a high school education (66.9%), and current smokers (64.2%).
 While these statistics alone are troubling, what is most concerning is the enormous number of people who are entirely unaware of the disease, or the factors that cause it.

 Since oral bone mass increases throughout infancy, childhood and adolescence, there is a peak bone mass density that is typically reached in early adulthood.
-Following that, all bones, including oral bones and low bone mass—particularly if there is a vitamin deficiency or genetic predisposition to it.
+Following that, all bones, including oral bones decrease in bone mass—particularly if there is a vitamin deficiency or genetic predisposition to it.